 Because the input switching uncertainty region defined by the Vinl and Vinh sub-parameters of the [Model] section (See section 5.2.2.) can be affected by power supply fluctuation for many I/O standards, a range may be specified for these parameters in the [Model Spec] section.
-The "min" and "max" values given must be correct for the "min" and "max" values given for the supply voltage in the [Voltage Range] keyword.
+The "Minimum" and "Maximum" values given must be correct for the "Minimum" and "Maximum" values given for the supply voltage in the [Voltage Range] keyword.
 Vinl and Vinh are needed only for Input and I/O types of models.